 After attending the funeral ceremony, we carried on to the burial cliffs, caves and trees.

-We arrived first at the cliffs, there were no other people.
+We arrived first at the cliffs and there were no other people in sight.

 There are some older Tongkonans (traditional ancestral houses) near the entrance, their roofs covered in moss and plants.

 Tongkonans are of a very unique design with their boat-shaped roof and are instantly recognisable.